EthanMcBloxxer/gfm-editor/readme.md

 * Don't preview changes if you have confidential information, it does send the data to GitHub temporarily.

 ## Storing Files
-If you'd like to store files, I **highly** recommend changing the repository's name to your username, like EthanMcBloxxer / EthanMcBloxxer.
+If you'd like to store files, I **highly** recommend changing the repository's name to your username, like https://github.com/EthanMcBloxxer/EthanMcBloxxer.
 Then, the readme.md will show up on your profile page, and you can store drafts in a `/drafts/` folder.